dhruvroytalukdar/Coreutils-AI-navigator/CHANGE.md

 - While using the LLM model `qwen-7b`, the model was involving in too many reasoning steps, leading to high latency and cost.

 #### Added
-- Implemented **Short Term Memory** where a list of recent interactions is stored and prepended to each new user query to provide immediate context.
+- Implemented **Long Term Memory** where a list of recent interactions is stored and prepended to each new user query to provide immediate context.
 - Added **loop_step** variable to agent state to keep track of the number of reasoning steps taken by the agent.
-If the number exceeds a predefined threshold (e.g., 5), the agent will terminate further reasoning, move to `Finalize` node and provide the best possible answer based on the information gathered so far.
+If the number exceeds a predefined threshold (e.g., 5), the agent will terminate further reasoning, move to `finalize` node and provide the best possible answer based on the information gathered so far.
-- Impleted UI using Streamlit.
+- Implemented UI using Streamlit.

 ### [0.2]